emanuelefavero/css-spinners-loaders/README.md

 # CSS Loader

-This is a combination of css spinners and loaders
+This is a collection of css spinners and loaders that you can use in your projects

 ## How to use